Cpt-Shaan/FSRCNN/README.md

 ## FSRCNN

-MODEL ARCHITECTURE
+### MODEL ARCHITECTURE
 <center><img src="./thumbnails/fsrcnn.png"></center>

 ## Algorithm
 1. FSRCNN can be decomposed into five parts – feature extraction, shrinking, mapping, expanding and deconvolution.
 The first 4 layers are a convolution operation.
+The model can be viewed as an Hourglass-like architecture.
 2. **Feature Extraction**: FSRCNN performs feature extraction on the original LR image without interpolation.
 This operation can be represented by **Conv(5, d, 1)**.
 3. **Shrinking**: In SRCNN the mapping step has high complexity due to size of the Low-res dimension feature vectors, hence a 1x1 convolution is used to reduce the size of the Low Resolution feature maps.
 This step can be represented by **Conv(1, s, d)**.
-4. **Non-linear mapping**:
+4. **Non-linear mapping**: The non-linear mapping step is the most important step which is mainly affected by the no of filters used and depth of the mapping (m).
+It can be denoted by the convolution operation **m × C onv(3, s, s)**
+5. **Expanding**: This layer is added to invert the effects of shrinking which was mainly added to reduce computational complexity.
+This layer needs to be used rather than directly reconstructing the High resolution image to avoid poor restoration quality.
+This step can be represented by **Conv(1, d, s)**.
+6. **Deconvolution**: This layer upsamples and aggregates the previous features with a set of Deconvolution filters (which are basically an inverse operation of convolutions) to generate the final High resolution image.
+This layer can be represented by as **DeConv(9, 1, d)**.
+7. **Training**: Just as similar to SRCNN , in FSRCNN the loss function can be calcularted through a weighted combination of the pixel-wise MSE loss and the Low-level features based Perceptual Loss calculated using a pre-trained VGG-19 / 16 model.

+## Results